 Lesson Plans on famous individuals and moments in history

 Agriculture Education: Understanding the Importance of Farming

-- Know the importance of agriculture in our daily lives
+- Know the importance of agriculture in providing food, fiber, and other resources

 - Understand the process of farming and its impact on the environment

-This lesson will be delivered through a combination of class discussions, multimedia presentations, hands-on activities, and group work.
+This lesson will be delivered through a combination of teacher-led discussions, multimedia presentations, hands-on activities, and group work.

 - Images or videos showcasing different farming practices